novamean/mobile-hope/server/README.md

 ### Communication

 We manage our issues/planning through GitHub Issues.
-To come to one of the group meetings, check out our [Meetup schedule](novamean).
+To come to one of the group meetings, check out our [Meetup schedule][novamean].
-To join the conversation, join our team [Slack channel](novamean-slack).
+To join the conversation, join our team [Slack channel][novamean-slack].

 [novamean]:       http://www.meetup.com/NOVA-MEAN/
 [novamean-slack]: http://novamean-slack.herokuapp.com/